-Every time a Kosmos probe is connected to the Kosmos Bridge a test is run automatically to check for the integrity of the transducer elements.
+To check the integrity of the transducer elements, an automatic test is run every 8 hours.
 The test reports to the user whether all transducer elements are functioning properly (successful test), or whether failures were detected.

 The same test runs automatically when Kosmos Bridge boots up with a Kosmos probe connected.